danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 **Steps:**

-1. Make sure `SECRET_KEY_BASE` is defined in the secrets tool in every deployed environment (eg: staging, production).
+1. Make sure `SECRET_KEY_BASE` is defined in every deployed environments' configuration (eg: staging, production).
 2. Make a backup of the original `config/secrets.yml` outside of source control and remove it from the project.
 3. In development and test environments, do nothing, Rails will automatically generate a git ignored file `tmp/local_secret.txt` containing a randomly generated value of `secret_key_base`, if it can't find a `SECRET_KEY_BASE` environment variable and there is no encrypted credentials yaml.
 4. Commit the changes to source control (which is just the removal of `config/secrets.yml`).

 <aside class="markdown-aside">
-Continuity of the secret_key_base value doesn't matter for development and test so it should be fine to let Rails generate a new one in those environments.
+Continuity of the `secret_key_base` value doesn't matter for development and test so it should be fine to let Rails generate a new one in those environments.
 These environments are normally reset frequently and there's no need to ensure a dev/test user that was logged in on your localhost needs to remain so after a Rails upgrade.
 </aside>

 Optionally, if you want development and test environments to be consistent with the technique used in deployed environments, the `SECRET_KEY_BASE` environment variable can be added to `.env.development` and `.env.test`, with the value being whatever it was in the old `config/secrets.yml`, development and test sections.
 Then Rails will read from the environment variable rather than generating a `tmp/local_secret.txt`.
 This will work given that the project is using the [dotenv-rails](https://rubygems.org/gems/dotenv-rails) gem.